braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/using_user_search.md

 page_type: reference
 tool:
   - Dashboard
-description: "This reference article will go through how to use User Search in the Dashboard and showcases some User Search use cases."
+description: "This reference article will go through how to use User Search in the dashboard and showcases some User Search use cases."

 ---

 # Using user search

-> This reference article will go through how to use User Search in the Dashboard, the different components involved in a user profile, and showcases some examples of how this feature can be used to troubleshoot campaigns.
+> This reference article will go through how to use User Search in the dashboard, the different components involved in a user profile, and showcases some examples of how this feature can be used to troubleshoot campaigns.

 ## Feature overview